-Recently, \citet{barison2022variational} mapped the Hamiltonian $\hat{\mathcal{H}}$ to a qubit Hamiltonian $\hat{\mathcal{H}}_Q$ with the same spectrum, and they find its ground state using the variational quantum eigensolver~\citep{kandala2017hardware} (VQE) method with a parameterised quantum circuit.
+Recently, \citet{barison2022variational} showed how to compute the ground state of they Feynman-Kitaev associated Hamiltonian for a spin chain described by the transverse-field Ising model (TFIM) using a variational wave function based on variational quantum circuits, also known as parameterised quantum circuits.
+They mapped this Feynman-Kitaev Hamiltonian $\hat{\mathcal{H}}$ to a qubit Hamiltonian $\hat{\mathcal{H}}_Q$ with the same spectrum, and they found its ground state using the variational quantum eigensolver~\citep{kandala2017hardware} (VQE).
 VQE consists of using a quantum computer to build a circuit composed of rotation gates whose angles are parameters that can be optimised.
-Such a circuit might be written as $V(\vb*{\vartheta})$, where $\vb*{\vartheta}$ are the gate parameters.
-Then, the circuit prepares the normalised quantum state $\ket{\phi_{\vb*{\vartheta}}} = V(\vb*{\vartheta})\ket{0,\ldots,0}$, where the state $\ket{0,\ldots,0}$ is the trivial all-zeros state that is normally used when initialising a quantum circuit.
-After preparing the quantum state, it is used to measure the exact variational energy $E_{\vb*{\vartheta}} = \expval{\hat{\mathcal{H}}_Q}{\phi_{\vb*{\vartheta}}}$, and also to measure its derivatives with respect to each variational parameter.
+Such a circuit might be written as $V(\vec{\vartheta})$, where $\vec{\vartheta}$ are the gate parameters.
+Then, the circuit prepares the normalised quantum state $\ket{\phi_{\vec{\vartheta}}} = V(\vec{\vartheta})\ket{0,\ldots,0}$, where the state $\ket{0,\ldots,0}$ is the trivial all-zeros state that is normally used when initialising a quantum circuit.
+After preparing the quantum state, it is used to measure the exact variational energy $E_{\vec{\vartheta}} = \expval{\hat{\mathcal{H}}_Q}{\phi_{\vec{\vartheta}}}$, and also to measure its derivatives with respect to each variational parameter.
 Then, a classical computer is used to update the parameters, given an optimisation routine such as stochastic gradient descent.
-However, we emphasise that the quantum circuit of VQE is simulated on a classical computer, which enables the exact access to the variational state $\ket{\phi_{\vb*{\vartheta}}}$.
-Therefore, the variational energy $E_{\vb*{\vartheta}}$ is not estimated, as it would be on a real quantum device, but can be computed exactly.
+However, we emphasise that the quantum circuit of VQE is simulated on a classical computer, which enables the exact access to the variational state $\ket{\phi_{\vec{\vartheta}}}$.
+Therefore, the variational energy $E_{\vec{\vartheta}}$ is not estimated, as it would be on a real quantum device, but can be computed exactly.
 The same occurs with the gradients of the variational energy with respect to variational parameters.
 On a real quantum device, however, these quantities have to be estimated, which is both time-consuming and introduces inaccuracy.
 Moreover, scalability of VQE to study large spin chains might be endangered by trainability issues in variational quantum circuits~\citep{anschuetz2022beyond} such as the onset of barren plateaus~\citep{mcclean2018barren}.